An analysis of parameter compression and full-modeling techniques with Velocileptors for DESI 2024 and beyond: Mock data

 \section{Mock data}

 To test our theory model we make use of the AbacusSummit \cite{Maksimova21} suite of N-body simulations in their native, cubic geometry.
 These simulations were run with the \texttt{Abacus} \cite{Garrison21} N-body code on the Summit supercomputer at the Oak Ridge Leadership Computing Facility for use by the DESI collaboration.
 The simulations relevant to this work use a fixed cosmology\footnote{The Abacus fiducial cosmology has $h=0.6736$, $\omega_b = 0.02237$, $\omega_{\rm cdm} = 0.12$, $A_s = 2.0830\times 10^{-9}$, and $n_s= 0.9649$, with a corresponding BAO drag scale of $r_d = 99.08\, h^{-1}$Mpc}, with 25 boxes each with a different random number seed for the initial conditions run in a $(2\,h^{-1}\mathrm{Gpc})^3$ volume for a combined volume of 200$h^{-3}$Gpc$^3$.
-The mock galaxy catalogs have been produced for three types of tracers, each produced at a different redshift: Luminous Red Galaxies (LRGs) at $z=0.8$, Emission Line Galaxies (ELGs) at $z=1.1$, and Quasars (QSOs) at $z=1.4$.
-For this study we ignore light-cone and evolution effects in order to better study the non-linear dynamics and biasing models.
+The mock galaxy catalogs have been produced for three types of tracers, each produced at a different redshift: Luminous Red Galaxies (LRGs) at $z=0.8$, Emission Line Galaxies (ELGs) at $z=1.1$, and Quasars (QSOs) at $z=1.4$.\footnote{The constraining power from a single redshift bin is similar to that expected for each tracer by year-5 of the DESI survey.
+While the real LRG data will actually be split into multiple redshift bins, the constraints from the joint analyses will be similar to those obtained from the single LRG bin in this work.
+We do not expect the conclusions in this paper to change significantly if the mocks had been produced in more redshift bins for each tracer.
+However, projection effects are expected to be more significant in extended models in Year-1 as the data is not as constraining yet as these mocks.
+This is discussed further in Appendix \ref{appendix: proj_desi}} For this study we ignore light-cone and evolution effects in order to better study the non-linear dynamics and biasing models.
 The RSD power spectrum data for each tracer is shown in Fig.~\ref{fig: Pkdata}.

 The covariance we use for each tracer is calculated by Monte-Carlo from 1000 ``effective Zeldovich approximation'' (\texttt{EZmock} \cite{Chuang2015}) simulations of the same cosmology\footnote{Since these computationally efficient simulalions make use of the Zel'dovich approximation they may not be as accurate at small scales.
 As we will show later, our models are able to obtain unbiased constraints up to $k_{\rm max} = 0.2 \ihmpc$ but analytic covariances may be desirable in the future.}.
 We compute this covariance numerically via: